Three pink tennis balls on a blue court

 The Code #36: “A let is never authorized for a hindrance caused by something within a player’s control, such as when a player’s racket comes out of a hand, when a player’s shoe comes off, or when a player trips over the player’s own hat.”

-Can I call a hindrance because of sudden construction noise?
+In tennis, can I call a hindrance because of sudden construction noise?
 A nail flying out of a nailgun from a nearby construction site?
 A small earthquake?
 A large earthquake?
-Gust of wind?
+A gust of wind?

 If it hinders you, then you probably can call a hindrance for any earthquake.
 Even in California, we’re not sure how that could be considered within your control.
 The gust of wind and construction noise are “sort of” within your control, so we don’t think you should call a hindrance for those.
 You chose to play on a windy day, you chose to play next to a construction site.
 The nail gun is an interesting one.
 Yes, you are playing near a construction site, but the nail flying out of a nail gun seems pretty bizarre, so we think you should be able to call a hindrance for that.